ecmwf/anemoi-inference/docs/usage/external-graph.rst

    the statistics of these edge attributes may differ too, potentially causing a drift in the input data distribution and leading to degraded model performance.
-Therefore, it is important to be cautious with the normalization of edge attributes when working with external graphs.
+Therefore, it is important to be cautious with the normalisation of edge attributes when working with external graphs.